trb-a/cumalis-lisp/README.md

     * (scheme r5rs)
   - Limited support for importing / exporting libraries.
     * "(scheme base)" is imported by default.
 Importing "(scheme base)" is just ignored.
-    * "define-libary" "cond-expand" is not implemented.
+    * "define-library" "cond-expand" is not implemented.
 (But defining your own "built-in" library is supported.)
     * "import" can only import built-in libraries at the top-level.
     * Importing with "only" "except" "prefix" "rename" is not supported.
   - About number, only integer and real number is supported.